-PRIORITY 5: McAlpine Locks and Dam, Kentucky and Indiana.
+PRIORITY 4: McAlpine Locks and Dam, Kentucky and Indiana.
 The project is located in Louisville, Kentucky, on the Lower Ohio River.
 Funds to initiate construction were appropriated in FY 1996.
 The project was authorized in 1990 and calls for a new 110 by 1200-foot lock chamber to replace an old chamber.
 Congestion, navigation complexities and obsolescence are expected to cause major delays by the year 2000.
 The project consists of a new 1200-foot lock be constructed to replace the old 600-foot auxiliary lock using innovative design and construction methods to achieve reduced costs, and the construction of a new bridge to access Shippingport Island.

-1999 Total Estimated Project Cost: \$268 million with \$1.0 million requested for FY 1999 for planning and E&D, and \$246.9 million necessary after FY 1999.
+2000 Total Estimated Project Cost: \$268 million with \$2.8 million requested for FY

+2000 for planning and E&D, and \$237.19 million necessary after FY 2000.

-PRIORITY 6: Marmet Locks and Dam, Kanawha River, West Virginia.
+PRIORITY 5: Marmet Locks and Dam, Kanawha River, West Virginia.
 The project is located in Kanawha County near Belle, West Virginia, on the Kanawha River about 68 miles above the confluence with the Ohio River.
 Funds to initiate construction were appropriated in FY 1998.
 The project was authorized in the Water Resources Development Act of 1996 and calls for the addition of an 110 by 800-foot lock on the landward side of the existing chambers.
 With the new lock now operational at Winfield, this facility is the busiest lock in the inland navigation system due to its small twin 56 by 360-foot chambers, which can only process one modern 35 by 195-foot barge at a time, and excessive navigation delays have increased significantly causing serious congestion problems.
-This project is over 60 years old and the size of the chambers severely restrict the use of modern, efficient towing equipment.
+This project is over 60 years old and the size of the chambers severely restricts the use of modern, efficient towing equipment.
 The Marmet and Winfield locks must be viewed as an integrated system and the Board strongly believes this project should have been integral to the Winfield project and constructed concurrently.

-1999 Total Estimated Project Cost: \$286.7 million with \$1.5 million requested for FY 1999 to initiate land acquisition, and \$273.43 necessary after FY 1999.
+2000 Total Estimated Project Cost: \$294 million with \$9.8 million requested for FY 2000 to initiate land acquisition, and \$264.2 million necessary after FY 2000.

-PRIORITY 7: Kentucky Lock, Kentucky.
-The Kentucky Lock and Dam project is located in Livingston County, Kentucky on the

-Tennessee River, 22.4 miles above the confluence with the Ohio River.
+PRIORITY 6: Kentucky Lock, Kentucky.
+The Kentucky Lock and Dam project is located in Livingston County, Kentucky on the Tennessee River, 22.4 miles above the confluence with the Ohio River.
 The project was authorized for construction in the Water Resources Development Act of 1996, and calls for an additional lock measuring 110 by 1200-feet landward of the existing lock.
 Funds to initiate construction were appropriated in FY 1998.
 The facility faces potential increased traffic stemming from: (1) increasing Cumberland River traffic using Barkley Canal and Kentucky Lock rather than the Lower Cumberland River; (2) increasing Tennessee River traffic; and (3) new traffic using the Tennessee-Tombigbee Waterway.
-Lock delays average 5 hours and occasionally some are as much as 19 hours.
-While recognizing projected traffic growth and the need for increased capacity at Kentucky Lock in the future, the Board would like the Corps to evaluate improving Barkley Lock and the Cumberland River corridor to make it a more satisfactory alternative to Kentucky Lock as an interim measure.
+Lock delays average five hours and occasionally some are as much as 19 hours.
 Currently, Barkley is only utilizing eight to ten percent of capacity.
-The Board believes a non-structural traffic control system can be employed to delay the construction of a replacement chamber at Kentucky Lock.
+Therefore, the Board believes a non-structural traffic control system should be employed to reduce delays during construction of a replacement chamber at Kentucky Lock.
+If inadequate funds exist, the traffic control system would minimize the economic impact if the project were delayed one to three years for completion.

-1999 Total Estimated Project Cost: \$395 million with no funds requested for FY 1999 to continue construction.
+2000 Total Estimated Project Cost: \$533 million with \$7.75 million requested for FY 2000 to continue construction, and \$504.16 million necessary after FY 2000.